yeonholee50/old_yeonholee50.github.io/README.md

-# yeonholee50.github.io
+# Personal Portfolio

-This repository is dedicated as my personal website.
-It's also a fullstack project in the making.
+Welcome to my personal portfolio repository!
+This repository serves as a showcase of my projects, skills, and experiences.

+## Contact

+Feel free to reach out to me via [yeonholee50@gmail.com] for collaboration or any inquiries.

+Thank you for visiting my portfolio! 🚀